zeuxisoo/php-unframe/README.md

 # unFramework for PHP 5

-a micro unframework for PHP 5 inspired by [Sinatra](http://sinatrarb.com) released under The BSD 2-Clause License.
+a micro unframework for PHP 5 under The BSD 2-Clause License.

 License
 -------